RahulBantode/webrtc/README.md

-Project Title :-  WebRTC Implementation of peer to peer communication The project implements the working of webRTC technology with KMS (kurento media server) and without KMS.
+Project Title :-  WebRTC Implementation of peer to peer communication.
+The project implements the working of webRTC technology with KMS (kurento media server) and without KMS.

 Installation :-